weedrater/node-sftps/README.md

 Why?
 ----

-Just because I didn't found sftp and ftps module in node.js, it's pretty dirty to spawn `lftp` command, but sorry, it does the work for me, maybe for you too :)
+Just because I didn't found sftp and ftps module in node.js, it's pretty dirty to spawn `sftp` command, but sorry, it does the work for me, maybe for you too :)
 Ah and sorry for tests, it's a hack, so I just do some manual tests.